JUSTICE UNBOUND BOOK CLUB

 20% discount on all book club books at Carmichaels Bookstore

-Invitation to our Books and Breakfeast series (our book discussion events)
+Invitation to our Books and Breakfast series (our book discussion events)

 Connection with a community of individuals passionate about civil legal justice